JoaoLopesF/RemoteDebug/README.md

 ## News

-In 1.5.0 version, we have rdegub* macros (see below), debugs with auto funcion name and core id (core id only for ESP32).
+In 1.5.0 version, we have rdebug* macros (see below), debugs with auto funcion name and core id (core id only for ESP32).
 And new rdebug?ln macros to put auto new line.